-Action # Title Description Total Funds Contributing 2.1 - SRVUSD Human Resources department has developed a process to recruit, onboard and retain a more diverse staff.
-Research best practices on hiring and engage all administrators in anti-bias training. \$10,000.00 No

-2.2 Employ certificated staff to support Educational Equity This action will provide district level leadership to interrupt any inequitable practices in school culture and curriculum and eliminate barriers to personal and academic success.
+Action # Title Description Total Funds Contributing 2.1 Recruit, onboard and retain a more diverse staff.
+SRVUSD Human Resources department has developed a process to recruit, onboard and retain a more diverse staff.
+Research best practices on hiring and engage all administrators in anti-bias training. \$10,000.00 No 2.3 Employ certificated staff to support Educational Equity This action will provide district level leadership to interrupt any inequitable practices in school culture and curriculum and eliminate barriers to personal and academic success.
 Further, to establish learning as an institution that validates and celebrates each student as an individual and meets the needs of all students.
-This position will focus on increasing academic achievement, reducing disparities in discipline data and increasing school connectedness. \$280,349.00 Yes 2.3 Home to School Transportation Subsidize Traffix bus passes for low income students \$40,000.00 Yes 2.4 Foster Youth Support Social workers in the San Ramon Valley Unified School District (SRVUSD) play a crucial role in addressing barriers to learning, such as poverty and family issues.
+This position will focus on increasing academic achievement, reducing disparities in discipline data and increasing school connectedness. \$280,349.00 Yes 2.4 Home to School Transportation Subsidize Traffix bus passes for low income students \$40,000.00 Yes 2.5 Foster Youth Support Social workers in the San Ramon Valley Unified School District (SRVUSD) play a crucial role in addressing barriers to learning, such as poverty and family issues.
 They provide tailored family services, including parenting support and crisis intervention, and coordinate transportation solutions for students.
 By organizing food drives, clothing donations, and connecting families with resources, they ensure students' basic needs are met.
-Additionally, social workers offer individual and group counseling to help students cope with personal and academic challenges, and facilitate access to medical care.
-Their comprehensive support fosters a supportive, inclusive school environment, enabling all students to succeed academically and personally. \$328,088.00 Yes 2.5 Parent Night Multilingual Families District-led Parent Multilingual Night to support all multilingual families in SRVUSD.
-Provide a template to all sites to support sites in facilitating site- based Parent Multilingual Nights. \$10,000.00 Yes 2.6 SARB staff The SRVUSD SARB staff, coordinates, the District's SARB (Student Attendance Review Board) Panel which consists of district personnel and community partners who meet monthly to consider cases of chronically truant or absent students and make appropriate recommendations.
+Additionally, social workers offer individual and group counseling to help \$328,088.00 Yes students cope with personal and academic challenges, and facilitate access to medical care.
+Their comprehensive support fosters a supportive, inclusive school environment, enabling all students to succeed academically and personally.
+2.6 Parent Night Multilingual Families District-led Parent Multilingual Night to support all multilingual families in SRVUSD.
+Provide a template to all sites to support sites in facilitating site- based Parent Multilingual Nights. \$10,000.00 Yes 2.7 SARB staff The SRVUSD SARB staff, coordinates, the District's SARB (Student Attendance Review Board) Panel which consists of district personnel and community partners who meet monthly to consider cases of chronically truant or absent students and make appropriate recommendations.
 This panel utilizes a multi-disciplinary approach to provide support and intervention to meet the special needs of students with school attendance issues.
-The SARB Panel looks for creative ways to encourage students to \$142,786.00 Yes return to, and succeed in, school.
+The SARB Panel looks for creative ways to encourage students to return to, and succeed in, school.
 SARB cases are brought forward to be reviewed and addressed by the Board based on attendance information provided by both the school site and district.
-Actions are strongly informed by the use of data.
-Student groups and 14 sites were in the red indicator for chronic absenteeism and actions taken by the district, within 2.6 will lead to a decrease in absenteeism.
-The SARB coordinator will host quarterly data and professional development sessions with district and site administration, along with attendance clerks.
-This action addresses the need as identified by the red indicator in the area of chronic absenteeism.
-SARB staff will regularly meet with students and families of unduplicated pupils.
-Additionally, SARB staff will partner with site administration for ongoing review using infinite campus to monitor daily and weekly attendance and utilize re-engagement strategies in a timely and effective manner.
+Actions are strongly informed by the use of data. \$142,786.00 Yes

-Goal # Description Type of Goal

-3 Social Emotional Well-Being: Creating and nurturing inclusive learning environment where all students, staff, and families feel deeply connected to their school community.
-Broad Goal

-State Priorities addressed by this goal.

-Priority 5: Pupil Engagement (Engagement) Priority 6: School Climate (Engagement)
+Goal # Description Type of Goal 3 Social Emotional Well-Being: Creating and nurturing inclusive learnign environment swhere all students, staff, and families feel deeply connected to their school community.
+Broad Goal State Pric rities addressed by this goal.
+Priority 1: Basic (Conditions of Learning) Priority 2: State Standards (Conditions of Learning) Priority 3: Parental Involvement (Engagement) Priority 4: Pupil Achievement (Pupil Outcomes) Priority 5: Pupil Engagement (Engagement) Priority 6: School Climate (Engagement) Priority 7: Course Access (Conditions of Learning) Priority Priority 8: Other Pupil Outcomes (Pupil Outcomes)